I have written about this before, but I urge you to read and reread this amazing story.

 The cloth has been examined by many forensic pathologists.
 They attest to the fact that the man in the cloth was dead when he was covered head to toe, front and back, by the linen fabric.
 He had been beaten severely before crucifixion.
 There are hundreds of scourge marks all over his back and the back of his legs, sometimes extending to his sides and chest.
 These marks show bloody dumbbell patterns that would have been created by some sort of whip (perhaps a Roman flagrum).
 A beating of this severity would have left the victim in severe shock and barely alive.
 The man also wore a crown of thorns.
 Instead of a circlet as shown in paintings of Jesus on the cross, the man in the cloth had a thorny cap covering the entire top of his head.
 The thorns had penetrated his forehead and scalp, and the blood flows are visible on the linen.
 His cheeks show the effects of being struck in the face, and his shoulders have abrasions consistent with the marks of someone having had to carry the crossbeam of a cross.

 The man’s hands had apparently been nailed to a cross.
 Medieval artists depicted nails driven through the palms of the crucified Jesus, but the cloth shows nails being driven through the wrists.
-Only in this way would the nailed hands have supported the weight of the crucified man as he moved up and down, in excruciating pain, in an attempt to breathe.
+Only in this way would the nailed hands have supported the weight of a crucified man as he moved up and down, in excruciating pain, in an attempt to breathe.
 The feet were also nailed to the cross, probably by a single nail driven through the feet into the crucifixion post.
 Blood flows from both hand and foot wounds are visible on the cloth.

 If a crucified man was not dead when it came time to remove him from the cross, the Roman practice was to break his leg bones.
 That way he could no longer push himself up to breathe, and death would come almost immediately.
 According to the gospel account, when the soldiers approached Jesus he appeared already dead.
 Rather than breaking his leg bones, a Roman soldier thrust a spear into his side to confirm his death, “bringing a sudden flow of blood and water.”
 A spear wound, blood, and fluid stains are clearly visible on the side of the man in the cloth.
 Forensic evidence shows the wound to be post-mortem.
 A post-mortem lance thrust into the thoracic cavity is consistent with the release of blood and a massive pleural effusion of fluid from the area around the heart.
 This fluid had accumulated because of the trauma of the brutal scourging and crucifixion.
 The pleural effusion would have the appearance of water.